-'CRL Coverage' Impairment allowances as a percentage of total CRL (See 'Credit Risk Loans').
+'CRL Coverage' Impairment allowances as a percentage of total CRLs (See 'Credit Risk Loans').
 Also known as the 'CRL coverage ratio'.

-'CRR leverage exposure' Is calculated in accordance with article 429 as per the CRR which was amended effective from January 2015.
+'CRR leverage exposure' Is calculated in accordance with article 429 as per the CRR.

-'CRR leverage ratio' As per the CRR which was amended effective from January 2015, is calculated as the using the end-point CRR definition of Tier 1 capital for the numerator and the CRR definition of leverage exposure as the denominator.
+'CRR leverage ratio' Is calculated using the CRR definition of Tier 1 capital for the numerator and the CRR definition of leverage exposure as the denominator.